AnnieMT/build-in-hxe-deploy-to-cloud/README.md

     ![Policies](https://github.com/AnnieSuantak/build-in-hxe-deploy-to-cloud/blob/master/images/Step6_3.png)

 4. Here you can view the policies for your API.
 Go to **Pre Flow** and then scroll down on the list of policy types on the right, to select and create a new **Spike Arrest** policy.

+    **Spike Arrest** specifies the number of requests allowed for the API per the interval of small time unit, so the service is save of denial of service attacks and protects against performance lags and downtime.

     ![Create policy](https://github.com/AnnieSuantak/build-in-hxe-deploy-to-cloud/blob/master/images/Step6_4.png)